-Percent of change for finalized contracts - 4c
+Percent of change for finalized contracts-4c

 By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
-Decreased transportation funding coupled with increased costs of products such as asphalt, concrete and steel has placed an even stronger emphasis on keeping construction projects within budget.
+Decreased transportation funding coupled with increased costs of products such as asphalt, concrete and steel has placed an even stronger emphasis on constructing projects within budget.
 This emphasis combined with the use of practical design and value engineering has contributed to limiting overruns on contracts.
-MoDOT's performance in fiscal year 2016 was 1.6 percent (\$416 million worth of projects completed \$6.6 million over the award amount).
+MoDOT's performance in fiscal year 2015 was 0.6 percent (\$892 million worth of projects completed \$5.7 million over the award amount).
+Many factors can affect the ability to complete a project within 2 percent of the award amount.